 Shopping for its VAT-free rule.
 Andorra Shopping Autumn Festival is one of the best times to buy your favourite merchandise.

-Rejuvenate at the Caldea Spa - Caldea is a large natural spring complex with water gushing at 70 ºC and is rich in sulphur (S) and other mineral elements.
-There are numerous indoor and outdoor swimming pools, jacuzzis and hydrotherapy sections spread over 18 floors in the largest thermal spa glass complex in Europe.
+Rejuvenate at the Caldea Spa - Caldea is a large natural spring complex where water gushes at 70°C, rich in sulfur (S) and other mineral elements.
+The spa features numerous indoor and outdoor swimming pools, jacuzzis, and hydrotherapy areas, spread over 18 floors in the largest thermal spa glass complex in Europe.

-Visit Churches and Museums – there over 20 museums and over 40 churches dating back to Medieval times feature Romanesque art and architecture.
+Visit Churches and Museums—over 20 museums and over 40 churches dating back to Medieval times feature Romanesque art and architecture.

 Hiking or Trekking - The country offers 60 trails amidst pristine nature, mountain scenery and lakes.